Laamy/LightDocumentats/README.md

 it gives you quick access to creating high quality clients/cheats without needing to worry about updating it yourself or going through complex C/C++ training as we provide everything for you updated and ready to use

-# How is this possible?

-Well we rely on very special signatures which have not changed since 1.17 when i was developing trero/netherite aswell as special offset sigs

-Feel free to suggest anything you want and we'll try our best to give you high level access

 # LightDocumentats

 Documentation for the LIGHT API